Juniper/terraform-provider-mist/docs/data-sources/const_fingerprints.md

 description: |-
   This data source provides the of list of supported Fingerprints.
   The Fingerprint information can be used within matching and not_matching attributes of the NAC Rule resource (mist_org_nacrule)
-  There is four different type of fingerprints available:* Family ModelMfgOS Type
+  There are four different types of fingerprints available:* Family ModelMfgOS Type
 ---